 Using PowerShell unblock-file cmdlet, unblock the files that are downloaded from the internet.
 By default, such files are blocked to protect the computer from potential harm.

 If we trust these downloaded script files, using unblock-file we can unblock it to run in the PowerShell session.

-Use the below command to unblock the file downloaded from the internet to fix the script not digitally signed error.
+Use the below command to unblock the file downloaded from the internet that fixes the PowerShell script file not digitally signed error.

 PS D:> Unblock-File -Path \InstallUI.ps1

-Cool Tip: How to add a newline to string or variable in PowerShell!
+Cool Tip: How to add a new line to a string or variable in PowerShell!

 Using an Unrestricted execution policy or temporary ByPass execution policy can fix the PowerShell script not digitally signed error.
 If you trust the downloaded script file from the internet, using the unblock-file cmdlet, unblock it and run it.